Improving Your TV’s Sound For Binge Watching At Home

 4.0 | Budget and premium options for better audio

-While first-gen soundbars and bases only offer optical inputs, most modern products such as the Dolby Atmos-enabled Yamaha YAS-207 and Q Acoustics M4 have HDMI with connections also
+While first-gen soundbars and bases only offer optical inputs, most modern products such as the Dolby Atmos-enabled Yamaha YAS-207 and Q Acoustics M4 have HDMI with connections also.
+Soundbars are excellent to help with improving your TV’s sound for binge watching at home.

 Some, such as Yamaha, also offer plenty of streaming features for the likes of Spotify and Tidal, to its long list of features.
 When it comes to connectivity, optical is simplest – and it can handle up to 5.1 Dolby Digital soundtracks.
 But it doesn’t have the bandwidth necessary to carry lossless Dolby TrueHD or DTS-HD Master Audio soundtracks.
 HDMI does, although we wouldn’t expect an entirely faithful 5.1 sound from a soundbar.
 Yamaha’s YSP range of soundbars, which includes the epic YSP-2700, come closest.
 Stereo is nice, but surround-sound is way better – especially if you’re after an immersive cinema experience in your own home.